A Walk Through The scPortrait Ecosystem#

 [ 0 0 0 0 0 0 0 0 0 0]]

-Extracting single-cell images#
+Extracting single cell images#

 Once we have generated a segmentation mask, the next step is to extract single-cell images of segmented cells in the dataset.

 Like during the segmentation there are several extraction methods to choose from.
-For regular scPortrait projects we need the HDF5CellExtraction
+For regular scPortrait projects we need the HDF5CellExtraction method.
+This will extract single-cell images for all cells segmentated in the dataset and write them to a hdf5 file.

-will run are again specified in the config.yml
+The parameters with which HDF5CellExtraction will run are again specified in the config.yml file.

 HDF5CellExtraction: